SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 User can only pic only one value, and the value is then stored in a key (`key`), the key can be any string( Text ) value. the key can be later used to write the value in the document, or in meta data.

+>[!important]
-its important to note that Keys can only be assigned once, to avoid overwriting values.
+>that Keys can only be assigned once, to avoid overwriting values.

 ## Options : [ `value`,`value`] => `key`